 The deadline to submit a complete application to be considered if any assistantship positions are available for the spring semester is November 1.

 Your file is complete once we have received your application, resume, personal goal statement and three reference letters.
 The Graduate Assistantship Office will request verification of your admission to a graduate degree program and your transcripts from our Admissions Office.
 Specific application information is below:

 1. An online application

-5. Official undergraduate transcripts**, and if applicable, official graduate transcripts (Applicants should not submit transcripts directly to the GA Office.
-Transcripts should only be submitted to the UIS Office of Admissions.
-Copies of transcripts will be forwarded to the GA Office once admission to the selected graduate degree program is finalized, and in the case of international students, once an I-20 is secured.
+5. Official undergraduate and graduate (if applicable) transcripts**: Applicants should not submit transcripts directly to the Graduate Assistantship Office; transcripts should only be submitted to the UIS Office of Admissions.
 For more information, contact the UIS Office of Admissions.)

-6. Documentation from the UIS Office of Admissions: verification that you have been either conditionally or fully admitted to a graduate degree program (Note: Applicants do not submit this documentation.
-It will be fowarded to the GA Office by the UIS Office of Admissions once your admission decision is finalized.)
+6. Documentation from the UIS Office of Admissions: Verification that you have been either conditionally or fully admitted to a graduate degree program (Note: Applicants do not submit this documentation.)

 *If any document submitted as part of the application requirements to the GA Program is determined to have been plagiarized/copied from another source, the applicant’s file will be immediately and permanently removed from the applicant pool.